KomalJayswal/Spring-Security/README.md

 # Spring Security

-Hands-on on how to add Spring Security to a fresh Spring Boot application step-by-step.
-Adding Spring Security to Spring Boot has a surprising and interesting effect.
+## Problem Statement

+Create a fresh Spring Boot application and add Spring Security to it.
+Login to the application using default username and password.

 ## Advantages
-In this version, we will only explore the default behaviour of spring security dependency.
+Using this solution, we can explore the default behaviour of spring security dependency.

 **Spring Security Default Behaviour**
 * Add Mandatory authenications for URLs
 * Add login forms
 * Handles login error
 * Creates a user and sets a default password

-## Disadvantages

-In this version, we are not customizing the username and password.<br> We have explored it in _verion_2.0.0_ branch.

 ## Getting Started